-The Edexcel GCSE Music course is approached through the 3 components of Performing, Composing and Appraising and is a natural extension of the first three years of music at Fearnhill.
-Students will complete two compositions (using Garageband) and two performances as part of their coursework.
+The EduqasGCSE Music course is approached through the 3 components of Performing, Composing and Appraising and is a natural extension of the first three years of music at Fearnhill.
+Students will complete two compositions (using computer software such as Garageband or Soundtrap) and two performances as part of their controlled assessment.
 A practical approach is taken to much of the teaching and learning experience in Music and attending extra-curricular activities is actively encouraged, as is practising in the department during lunch times and after school.